-If a student is in need of immediate medical treatment, the Navarro College Department of Public Safety (campus phone extension: 7500 or (903) 654-3999) or 911 should be notified immediately.
-If a student or a faculty or staff member observes a student (a) stating an intent or desire to harm himself or herself or another, or (b) attempting to harm himself or herself or another, (c) in the process of harming himself or herself or another, or (d) exhibits behavior that indicates the student could be a danger or risk to himself or herself or another, the person observing such behavior should report what was observed to the Navarro College Department of Public Safety (campus phone extension: 7500 or (903) 654-3999) or 911 immediately and to the assistant to the vice president of student services as soon as possible.
-The assistant to the vice president of student services, under the direction of the vice president of student services, may consider the need to advise parents or the next of kin.
+If a student is in need of immediate medical treatment, the Navarro College Department of Public Safety (campus phone extension: 7500 or 903-654-3999) or 911 should be notified immediately.
+If a student or a faculty or staff member observes a student (a) stating an intent or desire to harm himself or herself or another, (b) attempting to harm himself or herself or another, or (d) exhibits behavior that indicates the student could be a danger or risk to himself or herself or another, the person observing such behavior should report what was observed to the Navarro College Department of Public Safety (campus phone extension: 7500 or 903-654-3999) or 911 immediately and to the vice president of student services as soon as possible.
+The vice president of student services may consider the need to advise parents or the next of kin.